RedisLabs/redislabs-docs/content/rc/security/admin-console-security/user-team-management.md

 ---
-Title: Authentication
+Title: User Management
 description:
 weight: 10
 alwaysopen: false
 categories: ["RC"]
 ---

-## Team Management
+## User Management

 To manage the team of people who have access to the account, click on the "Team" tab and you will be presented with the current list of team